-I had the opportunity to present to the FP&A Board on my career progression and how I became a true business partner.
+I had the opportunity to present to at the FP&A Board my career progression and how I became a true business partner.
 Whilst this article has been written from an FP&A function perspective, it can generally apply to most of the other enabler functions across any business.

 As an FP&A professional, one of the key foundation points is to build trust and respect with the business.
 Trust comes in many forms and is built over time, and something that cannot be obtained immediately.
 Respect relies on providing quality and timely outputs that the business can rely on as a trusted partner.